Met Police apologise after officers strip-search Hackney schoolgirl

 In a written statement to the review, the girl said she wanted everyone who allowed the strip search to happen to "be held responsible".

-She said: "I need to know that the people who have done this to me can't do it to anyone else ever again, in fact so no one else can do this to any other child in their care."
+She said: "I need to know that the people who have done this to me can't do it to anyone else ever again, in fact so no-one else can do this to any other child in their care."

 Investigators found that school staff deferred to the police's authority and "should have been more challenging".

-This has been accepted by the school, with one staff member saying: "I have never known, nor would I condone, a strip search of a young person on a school site."
+This has been accepted by the school, with one staff member saying: "I have never known, nor would I condone, a strip-search of a young person on a school site."

 The Independent Office for Police Conduct (IOPC) was now investigating, the Met confirmed.

-Detective Superintendent Dan Rutland of the Met's Central East Command said: "We recognise that the findings of the safeguarding review reflect this incident should never have happened.
+Det Supt Dan Rutland, of the Met's Central East Command, said: "We recognise that the findings of the safeguarding review reflect this incident should never have happened.

 "It is truly regrettable and on behalf of the Met Police I would like to apologise to the child concerned, her family and the wider community."